Volunteer

 If you are a medical provider, the volunteer application process has an extra step.
 After getting your paperwork, we need to apply for malpractice insurance with the federal government, a process that can take up to eight weeks, so we appreciate your patience.
 Your Tb test results must be current within two years, and there is no need to send your immunization records, just have someone from your primary care medical home verify that you are up to date using the appropriate listed form.

-Please fill out the application available clicking the tab below, and send it to us with:
+Please fill out the application available by clicking the tab below, and send it to us with:

 • copy of current Vermont professional license